-- safer recruitment practices are adhered to including appropriate DBS checks, reference checks and any additional checks relevant to the role undertaken - all staff are aware of the need for maintaining appropriate and professional boundaries in their relationship with staff, pupils and parents and adhere to Coombe Hill Infants' School code of conduct - our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time - adequate risk assessments are in place including for off-site activities, after school clubs, residential trips. - any disciplinary proceedings against staff related to child protection matters are concluded in full in accordance with Government guidance Keeping Children Safe in Education 2018 and LSCB, LADO and HR policy, procedures and guidance - staff are fully aware of how to and have the confidence to report misconduct - all staff receive information about Coombe Hill Infants' School safeguarding arrangements, safeguarding statement, staff behaviour policy (code of conduct), safeguarding and child protection policy, the role and names of the designated safeguarding lead and their deputy(ies), and Keeping Children Safe in Education part 1 and Annex A on induction - all staff receive safeguarding and child protection training at induction which is regularly updated.
-In addition, they receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually - all members of staff are trained in and receive regular updates in online safety and reporting concerns - all staff and governors have regular safeguarding awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse - the safeguarding and child protection policy is made available via our school website or other means and that parents and carers are made aware of this policy and their entitlement to have a copy via the school handbook, newsletter or website - all parents and carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the safeguarding and child protection policy and reference to it in our school's handbook - Coombe Hill Infants' School provides a co-ordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and interagency working and plans - community users organising activities for children are aware of Coombe Hill Infants' School safeguarding and child protection policy, guidelines and procedures - the names of the designated safeguarding lead and deputy, are clearly advertised in the school with a statement explaining the Coombe Hill Infants' School role in referring and monitoring cases of suspected abuse - all staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2018 and will sign to say they have read and understood it.
-This applies to the Governing Board in relation to part 2 of the same guidance
+- as a result of learning from a local serious case review, there will be no alcohol for any events on site involving staff, pupils, parents or Governors - as a result of learning from a local serious case review, there will be no use of alcohol by staff or pupils on school trips or at residential units - our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time and they have appropriate child protection and safeguarding policies regardless of whether or not the children attending are on the school roll - adequate risk assessments are in place including for off-site activities, after school clubs and swimming - any disciplinary proceedings against staff related to child protection matters are concluded in full in accordance with Government guidance Keeping Children Safe in Education 2022, KRSCP, LADO and HR policy, procedures and guidance - staff have the confidence, and are fully aware of how to report misconduct, including low level concerns - all staff receive information about Coombe Hill Infants school safeguarding arrangements, safeguarding statement, Staff Behaviour Policy (Code of Conduct), Safeguarding and Child Protection policy, the role and names of the DSL and their deputy(ies), and Keeping Children Safe in Education part 1 and Annex B on induction, as well as other relevant procedures such as health and safety and online safety - all staff receive safeguarding and child protection training at induction, which is regularly updated.
+In addition, they receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings) as required, but at least annually - all members of staff are trained in and receive regular updates in online safety and reporting concerns - all staff and governors have regular safeguarding awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse - the safeguarding and child protection policy is made available via our school website or other means and parents and carers are made aware of this policy and their entitlement to have a copy via the school handbook, newsletter or website - all parents and carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the safeguarding and child protection policy and reference to it in our school's handbook - Coombe Hill Infants school provides a co-ordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans, such as school attendance at the Early Help Resilience Network meetings - community users organising activities for children are aware of Coombe Hill Infants school safeguarding and child protection policy, guidelines and procedures

+- the names of the DSL and deputy(ies) are clearly advertised in the school with a statement explaining the Coombe Hill Infants school role in referring and monitoring cases of suspected abuse - all staff will be given a copy of Part 1 and Annex B of Keeping Children Safe in Education 2022 and will sign to say they have read and understood it.
+The DSL and the Governing Board are required to read the whole document.